Why Go Plant-Based?

 A significant convergence of evidence suggests that plant-based diets can help prevent and even reverse some of the top killer diseases in the Western world and can be more effective than medication and surgery.
 See the following topics for research findings relevant to the most prevalent chronic conditions.

-Dr. Dean Ornish’s research showed that eating a very low-fat, plant-based, vegetarian diet and other lifestyle changes could, in fact, reverse heart disease.
+Dr. Dean Ornish’s research shows that eating a very low-fat, plant-based, vegetarian diet and engaging other healthy lifestyle choices, in fact, reverse heart disease.
 Dr. Caldwell Esselstyn also succeeded in arresting and reversing heart disease in patients who were seriously ill.

-The Adventist Health Study-2 found that vegetarians had a lower risk of Type 2 diabetes and high blood pressure.
-While about 50 percent of Americans will develop high blood pressure by the age of 60, research shows that populations that consume a diet comprised mostly of vegetables or who are vegetarian have “virtually no increase in hypertension with age.”
+The Adventist Health Study-2 found that vegetarians had a lower risk of Type 2 Diabetes and high blood pressure.
+While about 50% of Americans will develop high blood pressure by the age of 60, research shows that populations that consume a diet comprised mostly of vegetables or who are vegetarian have “virtually no increase in hypertension with age.”

 Eating red meat (beef, pork, and lamb) is associated with increased rates of cancer and heart disease.
 And the American Cancer Society recommends eating a healthy diet for the prevention of cancer “with an emphasis on plant foods.”

-And compelling new research has found that eating meat causes the bacteria in the gastrointestinal tract to produce a compound that may increase the risk of atherosclerosis (clogged arteries).
+Compelling new research has found that eating meat causes the bacteria in the gastrointestinal tract to produce a compound that may increase the risk of atherosclerosis (stiff and clogged arteries).

-Eating plants means eating box-less, package-less, totally natural, unprocessed foods.
+Eating whole plant foods means eating box-less, package-less, totally natural, unprocessed foods.
 So there won’t be any more labels and calorie contents to worry about.
-Plus, as you eat more plants, your body becomes cleaner, absorbs more nutrients and feels more full and more satisfied more quickly so you’ll be eating less calories without even knowing it (and without even having to keep track).
+Plus, as you eat more plants, your body becomes cleaner, absorbs more nutrients and feels more full and satisfied more quickly.
+You’ll be eating less calories without even knowing it (and without even having to keep track).